CoTraderCore/smart-funds-v7/README.md

 19) Add DEFI portal for support new protocols without deploy new version of fund

-20  Move Compound from fund to Defi portal
+20) Move Compound from fund to Defi portal

+21) Add one Global permitted contract for Exchange, Pool, Defi, Stable coins portal
 ```